The Medical Identity Crisis: Why You’re Getting Billed for a Hospital Visit You Never Had

 Use Your Full Legal Name: Never use nicknames.
 If your name is "Robert," don't sign in as "Bob" one day and "Robert" the next.
 This creates "Duplicate" records that eventually lead to "Overlays."

-The Bottom Line: Data integrity isn't just about clean spreadsheets; it’s about making sure your medical history and your wallet stays tied to you.
+Data integrity isn't just about clean spreadsheets; it’s about making sure your medical history and your wallet stay tied to you.
+Errors in medical records can lead to unnecessary treatments, incorrect medications, and even life-threatening situations.

 Did you find an error in your medical record?
 I can help you navigate the jargon.
 Drop a comment below or message me to learn how to draft a formal "Request for Amendment" that hospitals can't ignore!